sucofunk/SUCOFUNKey/doc/manual.md

 When cutting a sample (Menu -> CUT), ENCODER1 moves the start pointer, ENCODER2 moves the end pointer.
 Encoder 3 adjusts the volume.
 Playing the selected part is always possible by hitting PLAY.

 To fine-adjust the start- and end-point, use FUNK+ENCODER1/2.
 The amount of 16 Bits (one amplitude change) will be shown on top.
-Pay attention that it resets to zero, if you change it again on a grin level (without holding FUNK).
+Pay attention that it resets to zero, if you change it again without holding FUNK.

-You can push ENCODER1 and ENCODER2 to give the control over the marker to the fader.
+You can push ENCODER1 and ENCODER2 to give control over the marker to the fader.
 Push the Encoder again to set the position from the fader and fine-adjust it.

 When the right part is selected, you can SAV it and overwrite the current sample with the selected part.
 With SAS (save as) the selection can be saved to a free sample slot.
 Free sample slots light up green.

-## 8 Sequencer
+## 8 Sequencer (sketch)

 The sequencer is just a matrix with 8 lines (channels) and almost endless columns.
+It is called a sketch.
+Sketches can be divided into sheets (on other devices it would be called pattern).
 One channel is not bound to anything.
 You can place different samples right after each other.
 If one sample is still playing, the next one will stop it and play itself.
 While a sample is playing, **Parameter changes** can adjust the volume and panning of a sample.
-Each Sample can be adjusted by volume, panning, (chromatic) pitch -> midi basenote is currently always 60 and a probability to be played.
+Each Sample can be adjusted by volume, panning, (chromatic) pitch with a midi basenote of 60 (C4) and a probability to be played.
+Swing can be added to a single sample or swing groups.
+Swing can only be used to delay the playback of a sample.
+To play a sample before the timing, you need to trigger it one step earlier and delay it with swing.
+Samples can be assigned to swing groups.
+When the swing value of one sample in the group is changed, all samples in the group will inherit the same value.
+Swing groups are displayed in different colors.
+Samples with swing are marked with a small vertical line on the grid.
+The value of swing is displayed below the grid on the right side (above probability) on a 11 raster bar.
 Use ENCODER1 for volume, ENCODER2 for panning, ENCODER 3 for pitch and ENCODER 4 for probability.
 If you do not want to turn the encoders, you can always push the encoder and the current value of the fader will be taken instead.

 Black key Menu Options

+    SEL
+    To start a selection.
+Move the cursor and a selection will span.
+PLAY will play just the selection.
+Use SNI to save the selection as a snippet.

     MOV
     Move a grid cell to another position.
 Go to the source cell, hit MOV, go to the destination and hit MOV again.